 01-May-2020

-KNOW MOREFirst Class of Post Graduate Programme for Working Professionals, ISB's first Weekend EMBA programme started in the Hyderabad and Delhi
+KNOW MOREThe first batch of the Post Graduate Programme for Working Professionals (PGPpro), ISB's first weekend EMBA programme, started in Hyderabad and Delhi.

 January 01, 2018

-First Class of Post Graduate Programme for Working Professionals, ISB's first Weekend EMBA programme started in the Hyderabad and Delhi
+The first batch of the Post Graduate Programme for Working Professionals (PGPpro), ISB's first weekend EMBA programme, started in Hyderabad and Delhi.

 01-Jan-2018